top of page

 Pillar 4: Shape the Democracy of Tomorrow

-Objective: Support experimentation and long-term thinking to renew democratic institutions and practices, notably in ways that advance reconciliation
+Objective: Support experimentation and long-term thinking to renew democratic institutions and practices, notably in ways that advance reconciliation.

 • Realizing artistic initiatives that expand democratic imagination